LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 There is still time to prepare for the next energy crisis, but there are still no easy fixes and plenty of uncertainty over how energy needs in Europe will play out over the coming year.

-Going into the next cycle there are a lot of unknows.
-What is not clear is if Russia will continue to send gas through Ukraine to Europe.
+Going into the next cycle there are a lot of unknowns.
+What is not clear is whether Russia will continue to send gas through Ukraine to Europe.
 Also unknown is how much LNG will be available, given China’s expected economic recovery.
-European companies are signing those long-term contracts with the US to try and lock in reliable supplies and so reduce the amount of gas they have to buy from the open, swing suppliers and replace the formerly reliable Russian piped gas.
+European companies are signing those long-term contracts with the US to try to lock in reliable supplies and so reduce the amount of gas they have to buy from the open, swing suppliers and replace the formerly reliable Russian piped gas.

 The availability of alternative sources of energy will make a difference too.
-France is racing to repair its nuclear power stations, but that is reportedly going slowly.
-Germany has restarted many of its coal fired power stations, but sourcing coal, which Europe used to be even more reliant on Russia for than gas, is also a problem.
+France is racing to repair its NPPs, but that is reportedly going slowly.
+Germany has restarted many of its coal-fired power stations, but sourcing coal, which Europe used to be even more reliant on Russia for than gas, is also a problem.
 Plus the demonstrations this week in German show there are political problems with ramping up the use of coal too much.

 Investment into renewables and reducing consumption through cuts and better energy efficiency can be tossed into the pot and the IEA and other NGOs are strongly pushing for these sorts of measures as amongst the most effective and environmentally friends.